YuantianDing/Synthphonia/docs/artifact.md

 `test.py` is a configuration and a script to run/export/view the primary results from the paper.
 To run all the test, simply run `./test.py run all`, the result will be generated under `result/` directory.
 This command can be interrupted at any time.
 It will continue working on the test based on files in `result/` directory.
 The full test need **one and a half days** to finish, for faster test, you may replace `result/` with `result_ref/` and delete only the benchmarks you want to rerun (e.g. only run flashfill++ and synthphonia two solvers).
 Refer to [Further configure test cases](#further-configure-test-cases) section for more customization.

 `test.py status` will provide the current status of `result` directory.
+You may use this command to check the current running progress of `./test.py run`.

 `test.py draw` will generate figures under `figures` directory, after all results are generated.
 It will give error if **not all results are generated**.